jeanslack/Videomass/docs/localization_howto.md

 - Browse on '/Videomass-?.?.?/locale/' folder and select the 'videomass.pot' file.

-- Now start your translation on the newly strings of the latest release of videomass, then save your work.
+- Now start your translation on the new strings of the latest release of videomass, then save your work.

 - Try your new tranlation by open a terminal window, go to the 'Videomass-?.?.?' sources folder and type: